tboneATL/covid-19-response/README.md

 **Atlanta-area friends - we can help!**
 I've been following some of the developments happening in the global maker community as it relates to COVID-19.
 Lots of people with 3D printers are trying to help but there are questions.
 Masks are very much needed, but they can be complicated to make, so I've stayed away from them.

-Instead I am focusing on making face shields which are also in need, especially in ER's and .
+Instead I am focusing on making face shields which are also in need, especially for first responders.
 There are lots of designs out there, but I think the one shown below is the most practical for what we're trying to do.
 It involves only a plastic frame and some transparency film/sheets that can be snapped on after cutting holes with a 3-hole punch.

 ### How to get involved